-How to Structure a Lesson Checklist
+How to Structure a Lesson to Make It Easy to Read

 Gamification and catchy quizzes are the elements which inspire your learners to continue reading your content until they press the “Finish” button.
 Weak spots can stand in the way of freely flowing reading, but they are not hard to be found and fixed.
 We even wrote two posts on the subject, “How to find weak content within your Academy” and “How to improve your content”.